 Wizened Duelist has the potential of providing an outstanding 30% increase to your Basic Attack damage, or nothing at all.
 The latter is more likely, however, given Greymane's highly aggressive playstyle.
-Daring Players may find this Talent appealing, especially against team compositions that feature two or more Supports or little crowd control.
+Daring players may find this Talent appealing, especially against team compositions that feature two or more Healers or little crowd control.

 - Mana: 90

 Leap at an enemy Hero and shapeshift into a Worgen, slashing for 355 (+4% per level) damage.
 If this kills them, the Ability can be used a second time within 10 seconds for free.